buddhasystem/pc2s/server/documentation/cpp.md

 # C++ Interface to PC2S

-The C++ interface to PC2S uses the popular *curl* library to interact with the service.
-Currently it exists as a C++ aplication which can be refactored into a library if needed.
-Itretrieves conditions data from a remote server, based on the *Metadata* that includes:
+The C++ interface to PC2S uses the popular *curl* library to interact with the service, using the same set of URLs and conventions as the Python interface.
+Currently it exists as a C++ aplication prototype which can be refactored into a library if needed.
+It retrieves conditions data from a remote server, based on the *Metadata* that includes:

 * The name of the *Global Tag*